julelang/manual/src/std/math.md

 ```jule
 fn Dim(x: f64, y: f64): f64
 ```
-Returns the maximum of x-y or 0.
+Returns the maximum of x\-y or 0\.

 Special cases are:<br>
 ```